bergheem/UrlButton/README.md

    public class ButtonExample : MonoBehaviour
    {
        // 2.
 Add the Button attribute to any field.
-		[Serializable UrlButton("https://github.com/bergheem/UrlButton")] string field; // 3.
+		[Serializable, UrlButton("https://github.com/bergheem/UrlButton")] string field; // 3.
 Add the url you want to open as attribute parameter
 		// 4.
 Make sure the field is displayable in the inspector (Serializable or public) }
    ```